abbourne/abbourne.github.io/content/about/about.md

 {{< figure src="../images/gravel-calls.jpeg" width="250" alt="Gravel Calls" class="left" >}}
 As an active senior citizen cyclist, I find the double entendre really appropriate.

 On one hand, the experience of getting older - the inevitable, gradual slowing down, the increase in aches & pains, the loss of flexibility, the decrease in balance, the forgetfulness.
-I like to say that my objective in training now is to "get slower less quickly"!
+I like to say that my objective in training now is to "_get slower less quickly_"!
 In this sense, "going downhill" is bad.

 But to a cyclist, "going downhill" is good - it means going fast, and having fun, with less effort.
 And retirement feels like that - fewer responsibilities, less stress, more freedom, more time.
 No one to tell you what you can and can't do - "it's all good!"